Planning Permit Information

 - Choose from other permit types by visiting the City's Permits webpage.

-- To apply for your permit, you need to be a registered Citizen Access user, even if you visit the City's Development Services Center to apply in person.
+- To apply for your permit online, you need to use the City's online permitting portal, Citizen Access.
+You must be a registered user, even if you visit the City's Development Services Center to apply in person (see section below titled "In-Person Applications").

 - Create a Citizen Access account at Fremont.gov/CitizenAccess.
 For help or questions, view the Citizen Access User Guide, view FAQs, or contact City staff by email.